 My interdisciplinary scholarship lies at the intersection of sociology, epidemiology, and medicine.
 My research portfolio includes (i) maternal and child health, (ii) international migration (including the healthy immigrant effect), (iii) Indigenous health, (iv) racism and discrimination as social determinants of wellness, (v) community-based approaches to health equity, and (vi) cultural safety.
 I examine these issues in collaboration with underserved and marginalized populations such as immigrants/refugees, Indigenous peoples, and racial/ethnic minorities in Canada and the United States.
 Trained as a mixed-method researcher, I employ both qualitative and quantitative methodologies and community-based participatory research (CBPR) approaches in my projects.

 At the School of Human Ecology, I direct the Maternal Child Health Equity & Safety (MatCHES) Lab.
 The lab’s core activities include research, knowledge transfer, and community outreach.
-As a training platform, the MatCHES Lab provides hands-on experience for undergraduate and graduate students interested in applying CBPR to co-create community-based interventions and solutions to pressing health (in)equity and healthcare issues affecting underserved and marginalized communities locally and globally.
-The Lab also supports knowledge transfer activities such as cultural safety and anti-racism workshops for healthcare professionals, hospital administrators, and knowledge exchanges in decolonizing models of maternity care.
+As a training platform, the MatCHES Lab provides hands-on experience for undergraduate and graduate students interested in applying CBPR to co-create community-based initiatives to address pressing health inequity challenges affecting underserved and marginalized communities locally and globally.
+The lab also supports knowledge transfer activities such as cultural safety and anti-racism workshops for healthcare professionals, hospital administrators, and knowledge exchanges in decolonizing models of maternity care.
 Students interested in working or volunteering in the MatCHES Lab should contact me directly for further information.

 Selected Publications